Wyeth Tootle Mansion

 - A new exhibit featuring letters and items from outlaw Jesse James, spanning newspaper clippings and items from his days in the Civil War to his final days in St. Joseph.Because of its age and historic nature, the Wyeth Tootle Mansion has limited handicapped accessibility.

-- New!
-On Saturday, May 16, 2015, the Mansion will be the location for the first St. Joseph Preservation Expo followed by the St. Joseph Preservation Awards on Sunday.
+- On Saturday, May 16, 2015, the Mansion was the location for the first St. Joseph Preservation Expo followed by the St. Joseph Preservation Awards on Sunday.
 View the brochure here!
 Two pages (pdf).
 Preservation Expo Page 1.
 Preservation Expo Page 2.
-Vendors, experts and volunteers wanted!

 Starting May 2, 2014, Wyeth Tootle Mansion hours are 10 a.m. to 4 p.m. on Friday and Saturdays only throughout the spring and summer months.
 (After September 28, the Mansion will open for groups of ten or more by appointment).
 Please call 816-232-8471 for more information or to schedule a group visit.
 Admission for individuals and groups is cash or check only, please.